reesretuta/rees-new-relic-excercise/README.md

 - Node v12 or above

 ## Notes
 What I would do next with more time?
-Use import statements over require, performance test regex text clean up, and test to see any other faster methods beyond streams to read large amounts of files
+Use import statements over require, performance test regex text clean up, and test to see any other performant methods beyond streams to read large amounts of files